-Programmers obsess over the discrete and the digital well past the point of diminishing returns.
+Programmers invest in the discrete and the digital well past the point of diminishing returns.

 - Martial arts.

-Programmers tend to live sedentary lives, and we face unique health challenges from our occupation.
+Programmers tend to live sedentary lives, and we face specific health challenges from our occupation.

-If your wrists are starting to hurt or have been hurting, stop now and take action to combat RSI.
+If your wrists have been hurting, stop now and take action to combat RSI.

-Focus on improving your posture, with an emphasis on your shoulders and neck.
-I use a posture corrective brace to help:
+Focus on improving posture, with an emphasis on your shoulders and neck.

 Track your weight, caloric intake and caloric burn.
-If necessary, reshape your lifestyle to promote healthier eating and weight loss.
+If necessary, reshape your environment and lifestyle to promote healthier eating and weight loss.